Duplicate content can be a huge SEO nightmare.

 It Confuses Search Engines

-When search engines crawl your website, they want to be able to easily understand what each page is about.
+When search engines crawl your website, they want to easily understand what each page is about.

-If they see the same or very similar content on multiple pages, it will be difficult for them to determine which page is most relevant for a given query.
+If they see the same or very similar content on multiple pages, it will be difficult for them to determine which one is most relevant for a given query.

-This can lead to lower search engine rankings for those pages.
+This may lead to lower search engine rankings for those pages.

 It Splits Link Equity

-Link equity is the power that a backlink passes from one webpage to another.
+Link equity is the authority that a backlink passes from one webpage to another.

 When you have duplicate content, other sites that want to link to you have to choose between these duplicates.

-This way, the link equity gets split between the pages, rather than being concentrated on one page.
+This way, the link value gets split between the pages, rather than being concentrated on one page.

 It Can Get You Penalized